github/codeql/docs/language/codeql-cli/using-the-codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 Further reading
 ---------------

-- ":doc:`Analyzing your projects in CodeQL for VS Code <codeql-for-visual-studio-code:analyzing-your-projects>`"
+- ":ref:`Analyzing your projects in CodeQL for VS Code <analyzing-your-projects>`"